GStreamer/gstreamer/Basic+tutorial+3+Dynamic+pipelines.markdown

 You should now see (and hear) the same movie as in [Basic tutorial 1:
 Hello world!](Basic+tutorial+1+Hello+world.markdown).
 In
-that tutorial you used `playbin2`, which is a handy element that automatically takes care of all the demuxing and pad linking for you.
+that tutorial you used `playbin`, which is a handy element that automatically takes care of all the demuxing and pad linking for you.
-Most of the [Playback tutorials](Playback+tutorials.markdown) are devoted to `playbin2`.
+Most of the [Playback tutorials](Playback+tutorials.markdown) are devoted to `playbin`.

 ## Conclusion